Where No Work is Available Sample Clauses

 Where No Work is Available.
 A regular full-time employee starting work in any day and being sent home before the employee has completed four (4) hours work, shall be paid for four (4) hours at their regular rate of pay.
 In the event that an employee reports for work but is sent home before commencing work they shall be paid for two (2) hours at regular rate, unless they were advised by the Board not to report for work.
 A part-time or casual employee starting work in a day and being sent home before the employee has completed four (4) hours work shall be paid for four (4) hours at their regular rate of pay proportional to the percentage of hours worked to full-time or thirty (30) minutes, whichever is greater.
 In the event that an employee reports for work, but is sent home before commencing work, the employee shall be paid for two (2) hours at the regular rate of pay proportional to the percentage of hours worked full-time or thirty (30) minutes whichever is greater, unless the employee was advised by the Board not to report to work.

 Where No Work is Available.
-5.6.1 An employee starting work in any day and sent home before they have completed four (4) hours work, shall be paid for four (4) hours work at their regular rate of pay.
-In the event an employee reports for work but is sent home before commencing work, they shall be paid for two (2) hours at regular rate, unless they were was advised by the Board in advance not to report to work.
+An employee reporting for work in any day and being sent home before they have completed four (4) hours work, shall be paid for four (4) hours at their regular rate of pay.
+In the event an employee reports for work but is sent home before commencing work, they shall be paid for two (2) hours at their regular rate, unless they were advised by the immediate Supervisor not to report to work.
+Employees working less than four (4) hours per day as per Article 18.10 shall only be eligible for payment up to the maximum number of hours normally worked.

 Where No Work is Available.
 An employee starting work in any day and being sent home before he/she has completed four

 Where No Work is Available.
-An employee starting work in any day and being sent home before the employee has completed four (4) hours work, shall be paid for four (4) hours work at the employee’s regular rate of pay, or shall be paid for the actual hours worked greater than four (4) hours.
-An employee shall not be paid more hours than their regular shift.
-In the event an employee reports for work but is sent home before commencing work, the employee shall be paid for two (2) hours at regular rate, unless the employee was advised by the Board not to report to work.
+5.6.1 An employee starting work in any day and sent home before they have completed four (4) hours work, shall be paid for four (4) hours work at their regular rate of pay.
+In the event an employee reports for work but is sent home before commencing work, they shall be paid for two (2) hours at regular rate, unless they were was advised by the Board in advance not to report to work.
+5.6.2 If, due to emergency circumstances beyond the Board’s control, no work is available for a period in excess of two (2) consecutive days, other work will be provided to the full hours the employee regularly works, or a layoff shall be implemented.
+5.6.3 An Education Assistant’s regular daily hours of work will be guaranteed.
+The hours of work per day will not be dependent upon the attendance of a specific student.

 Related to Where No Work is Available